 We took the rifle out several times over a series of a few weeks to test it in various conditions, at various ranges, and using various ammunition as we tried to get a good feel for the capabilities of the rifle and how it handled.
 For our 100 yard accuracy tests we used three different loads, the standard Federal Gold Medal Match 168gr, HSM 168gr AMAX match, and some RUAG Swiss-p 175gr to test a bit heavier load.
 All of the accuracy tests were fired from a bench with a sand bag up front and a sand sock at the rear.
 The weather was typical Montana spring time weather, a bit chilly with temps ranging in the high 30’s to high 40’s.
 We try not to let the rifle get too hot during testing, but we do not let it cool either, this provides a good gauge of accuracy potential in all conditions.
 The results of the 100 yard tests are listed below.

 When addressing the results, we need to indicate that these groups are raw, we do not throw out flyers and as indicated we do not clamp the rifles down in a vice or wait 10 minutes to cool between shots.
 We like to do a more ‘real world’ test of the rifles.
 With that being said, we saw a pattern that even though the TacOps rifles have a custom chamber designed around the Federal GMM 168gr ammo, this Tango-51 preferred the HSM 168gr AMAX.
 Our average group was not far away from .25 MOA (regardless of our shooting) and when we did things right, the results were sub .25 MOA.
 The Federal was not quiet as consistently tight and while we did go sub .25, it took work on our part to get there.
-The rifle really didn’t care much for the RAUG, but with that being said, we need to put it in perspective that it was still .5 MOA.
+The rifle really didn’t care much for the RUAG, but with that being said, we need to put it in perspective that it was still .5 MOA.
 Is the rifle a sub .25 MOA rifle?
 Yep, it sure is.

 The rifle is quite compact and as such it is easy to tote around in the field and becomes quite handy.
 It is easy to see why they are popular with Law Enforcement snipers.
 That compact and fairly light design does have its draw backs though, which are usually exhibited in heavier recoil and more muzzle flip when firing.
 This is where the new muzzlebrake does help.
 It is as effective as most of the large chamber muzzlebrake designs out there and it does a good job of controlling recoil.
 Due to the short and compact design, there is still a bit of muzzle rise during recoil, which is to be expected.
 We tested rapid bolt cycling and followup shots, and it did fine, but the newly finished action slowed us up just a bit.
 The fit and finish on the rifles are tight and it will take some more shooting to wear in the self lubricating Green-T finish to get the super smooth cycling that our other TacOps rifles have.

 With the large amount of up elevation available in the S&B scope combined with the canted bases, the rifle is setup for long range shooting as well and the Tango also does well in these regards.
 We have wanted to incorporate an easy to perform mid-range test into our rifle reviews to help show longer range potential.
 But setting up a long range session requires a decent amount of planning and traveling to ranges further out.
 So we came up with a new test we will now start incorporating into these reviews.
 It involves what is called a Figure 14 target which is the target used by the allied forces in World War 2 to train their snipers.
 It incorporates a soldier wearing a recognizable Nazi helmet with a featureless face and a scattered background.
 Its a classic target that is quiet effective for realism training for snipers at mid ranges.
-Our test involves setting up a single target at 300 yards and firing a single three shot group in under 1 minute.
+Our test involves setting up a single target at 300 yards and firing a single timed three shot group and a score tabulated.
 Where possible, we fire it from the prone and there are no re-dos, no called flyers, and no mulligans.
 The idea is to test the rifle at a precision target without precise aiming points, in a realistic type scenario.
 Thee bad guys, three head shots required at 300 yards.
 This is a bit different than an ultimate accuracy test as the rifle has to be comfortable and usable to the shooter in a stress fire scenario.
 The Tango is our first rifle review where we incorporated this test.